PurpleKingdomGames/indigo-website/indigodocs/quickstart/setup-and-configuration.md

 >Please not that we currently only publish against specific versions of Scala (2.13.3) and Scala.js (SBT: 1.1.1, Mill: 1.1.0).

-You can use either [Mill](http://www.lihaoyi.com/mill/) or [SBT](https://www.scala-sbt.org/) to build your games, and for your convenience both Mill and SBT have associated plugins, `mill-indigo` and `sbt-indigo` respectively.
+You can use either [Mill](http://www.lihaoyi.com/mill/) (Mill 0.7.4 or above) or [SBT](https://www.scala-sbt.org/) (recommend sbt 1.3.13 or greater) to build your games, and for your convenience both Mill and SBT have associated plugins, `mill-indigo` and `sbt-indigo` respectively.

 The plugins help you bootstrap your game during development, they marshal your assets and serve as a reference implementation for _one_ fairly basic way to embed your game into a web page or electron app.